 What I've Learned

-I read the fewest amount of books in the last 5 years of tracking at 40 books despite having more flexibility of time to read in 2018 than in prior years.
+I read the fewest amount of books in the last 5 years of tracking, 40 books, despite having more flexibility of time to read in 2018 than in prior years.

 What I've learned is helpful for me to read consistently is to surround myself with books.